 Schulich Medicine & Dentistry provides a unique learning experience including access to state-of-the-art research facilities and mentorship by internationally recognized leaders in clinical and basic medical science research.
-We have 17 graduate programs, from thesis-based to interdisciplinary, and we offer degrees such as MSc, PhD, and MClD.
+We have 18 graduate programs, from thesis based

 Research programs are categorized into six major areas: genome dynamics, epigenetics & gene expression; human genetics & clinical biochemistry; macromolecular structure & dynamics; signal transduction & intracellular communication; proteomics; bioinformatics.
 State-of-the-art facilities are available in the areas of protein structure, genetics and proteomics and cellular signal transduction.